EckhartPL/MMB-Frontend/README.md

 # MMBlog Frontend with React.js

-This is the frontend repository for a personal blog built with React.js, a powerful and extensible Node.js framework for building server-side applications.
-This backend server provides APIs for managing blog posts, file uploads, comments (soon) and user authentication.
+This is the frontend repository for a personal blog built with React.js - popular JavaScript library for building user interfaces.

 ## App Tree